ios-xr/iosxr-ansible/README.md

   * Earlier version of Linux-based IOS-XR also can only run in local mode due to incomplete Python libraries
   * Linux-based IOS-XR (eXR 6.0.2 or later) can run both remote and local modes
--	**CLI vs. NETCONF**
+-	**CLI vs. XML/NETCONF**
   * With CLI mode, you can do all CLI commands as you would do interactively.
-  * The NETCONF mode allows you to use NETCONF commands in RPC XML construct to configure IOS-XR.
+  * The XML/NETCONF mode allows you to use Cisco XML or NETCONF commands in XML construct to configure IOS-XR.
 -	**Console CLI vs. TPNNS CLI**
   * Console CLI allows you to do all CLI commands as you would do interactively.
   * TPNNS CLI can either be implemented in local or remote mode.
 It connects